Falven/mssql-data-source/README.md

 ## Logging

 You can customize logging by implementing your own logger that adheres to the ILogger interface and passing it to the MSSQLDataSource configuration.
-It also comes with a built-in DevLogger that logs informational messages to the console in ```tsNODE_ENV === 'development'``` environments.
+It also comes with a built-in DevLogger that logs informational messages to the console in `NODE_ENV === 'development'` environments.

 ![Example logs.](/assets/images/Logs.png)